dequelabs/axe-android/docs/active-view-name.md

 ## How to Fix?

 The fix depends on the type of control.
-There are two basic fixes for this problem.
+Both `Text` and `ContentDescription` can be used to suppply a [**Name**](name-role-value.md#Name) for a control.
+However, it is important to pick the correct one for the correct control.

 ```
 Button button = .......